Skip to Main Content

 Try partnering with a nearby restaurant to offer a “Dinner and a Show” package or display each other’s flyers.

 You can also reach out to local coffee shops, bookstores, or boutiques for collaborations—arts-friendly spaces tend to welcome these partnerships.
+Learn how to form corporate sponsorships that benefit both parties.

 10. Pop-Up Performances

 Take your production to the streets!
-Have actors in costume perform short, scripted interactions or hand out postcards in high-traffic areas like parks, shopping centers, or farmer’s markets.
+Have actors in costume perform short, scripted interactions or hand out postcards in high-traffic areas like parks, shopping centers, or farmers’ markets.

-This will capture attention, generate word-of-mouth buzz, and make your theater company stick in peoples’ minds.
+This will capture attention, generate word-of-mouth buzz, and make your theater company stick in people’s minds.
 Record the performances and share them on social media to extend their impact.

 11. Flyering 2.0